Last Updated on April 19, 2023

 Read More: The Mayton in Cary (+ 7 Things We Love About Staying Here!)

-*Denotes Christmas Parade held in conjunction with or before a Christmas Tree Lighting.
+*Denotes Christmas Parade held in conjunction with, before, or after a Christmas Tree Lighting.

 Read More: 17 Amazing Eno River State Park Trails (+ Bonus Hikes)